 Director Erica Tanamachi

-Born in Taiwan, Jenn Lee immigrated as a child to rural Utah and later lived in California Latinx and Asian ethnoburbs.
-She is a producer and supporter of underrepresented narrative and documentary films such as MIJA (Sundance, 2022), THE DILEMMA OF DESIRE (2020), and JANE AND EMMA (2018), and LGBTQ+ films PRAY AWAY (2021) and VALENTINE (2022).
-As part of Re-Present Media’s Re-Take Oakland program, Jenn Lee directed a short documentary on one community activist’s decades-long work to bring tennis to the underserved.
-She has also executive produced award-winning LGBTQ+ films PRAY AWAY (2021) and VALENTINE (2022).
-As a researcher and writer, Jenn Lee was awarded grants from the Asia Institute and the Social Science Research Council, and contributes to Asian American magazines and media.
+Jenn Lee Smith is an immigrant from Taiwan who grew up in Utah and has over 20 years of experience in social impact work.
+She is a queer filmmaker and supporter of underrepresented narrative and documentary films such as FOOD AND COUNTRY (2023), MIJA (2022), THE DILEMMA OF DESIRE (2020), JANE AND EMMA (2018), and LGBTQ+ films PRAY AWAY (2021) and FAITHFUL (2017).
+As part of Re-Present Media’s Re-Take Oakland program, Jenn directed a short documentary on one community activist’s decades-long work to bring tennis to the underserved.
+In research and writing, she was awarded grants from the Asia Institute and the Social Science Research Council, and is co-editor of the anthology, “I Spoke to You With Silence” published from the University of Utah Press.

 PROMOTE THIS PROJECT